OSRSB/OsrsBot/README.md

 Script jars are not intended to be runnable (even if they're able to be).
 They're really just a zip file for the API to load.
-If the script is compiled without dependencies and only using the module compiled (script classes only) then you really only need to worry about directing the gradle.build to your local file system directory containing RSB.
+If the script is compiled without dependencies and only using the module compiled (script classes only) then you really only need to worry about directing the gradle.build to your local file system directory containing OSRSBot.

 ###### Simple
 Adjusting a built output (class files not a jar) where they are in the Source folder in GService means that updates